“Borough Market”, two words we’ll utter instantly, without fail, when asked for tips on a London visit.

 When we attended it was to publicise monthly chef residencies at the market and we were lucky enough to learn how to make samosas and chutneys with Roopa Gulati and pasta from scratch with Ursula Ferrigno.
 Though not open to the public, the Cookhouse is a ten-person capacity events space available for private hire.

 As if all the above wasn’t enough, Borough Kitchen is also the associated cookware shop right beside the market filled with lots of utensils and pieces of kit that would be dreamily appointed in any kitchen.
 We’ve spent endless hours (and about as much time saving) picking out pieces we want for our kitchen.
-There’s a second, larger branch in Hampstead, north London which doubles duty as a cookery school and we were so lucky to be invited for a couple of events, including a course on knife skills which was invaluable!
+There’s a second, larger branch in Hampstead, north London which doubles duty as the Borough Kitchen Cook School and we were so lucky to be invited for a couple of events, including a course on knife skills which was invaluable!

 Borough Market Events